 The final LCI was subject to independent external critical review performed in accordance with ISO 14040-14044 by RINA Consulting.
 A copy of the critical review is available here.

 The study covered the production of quicklime and hydrated lime 'from cradle to gate', i.e. beginning with the extraction of raw materials from the ground (the 'cradle'), to the finished products, ready for shipping at the gate of the production plant.
-As lime is used in a diverse range of end markets, it is not possible to undertake 'cradle to grave' analysis – that is, until the end of life.
+As lime is used in a diverse range of end markets, it is not possible to undertake 'cradle to grave' analysis – that is, the whole life-cycle.
 However, the LCI provide the information needed for product users to undertake such 'cradle to grave' analysis.

 The data were collected for the three main process steps consisting of quarrying, calcination and hydration.
 The results of the LCI covered 99% of all environmental impacts of the lime production process.

-One tonne of lime and one tonne of hydrated lime were used as reference units to which all derived figures were compared.
-The data is representative of the production conditions prevailing in the EuLA member companies across the Europe.
+One tonne of quicklime and one tonne of hydrated lime were used as reference units to which all derived figures were compared.
+The data is representative of the production conditions prevailing in the EuLA member companies across Europe.